irfnhm/cplusplus/README.md

-# Sharing my C++, data structures and algorithsm learning
+# Sharing my C++, data structures and algorithms learning

-This is a fun repo to practice modern C++:
+This is a fun repo to learn and practice modern C++ with:
 1. New C++ features.
 2. Data structures and algorithms.
 3. C++ testing